JRH-1997/Scripts-MKS/DE.md

     - Involved event missions (event missions you have a vehicle enroute/on scene)
 - By label color:
 	- For own, alliance and event missions, there will be options for all label colors.
+- By ingame filter type
+	- For own, alliance and event missions, there willl be options for all filter types.
 <br>

 # Sort missionlist